mohammadzainabbas/rust-from-dust/hello-world/README.md

 ```

 > [!IMPORTANT]
-> `cargo run` command builds the project if it's not already built.
+> `cargo run` command compile/build the code and then run the resultant executable all in one command.